dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Default command success logic is the last block.(BLOCK5)

+The high level of the BLOCK insertion is in the "for attempt" loop which is in the "for idx" loop in the install_tomcat function.
+See below
+This block design has run through several different postive and negative tests with apt and strace(bash and bash-like) command syntax and has performed well so far.

 ```
 For attempt loop in install_tomcat: (block in parenthesis is the original block order)